Head of Stats NZ has told MPs that one in seven Kiwis did not properly complete the census

 Stats NZ's chief statistician Liz MacPherson yesterday wrote to MPs to confirm that more than 700,000 New Zealanders had either not participated, or not completed the census.

-This comes after MacPherson had been threatened with contempt of Parliament if she did not deliver the census information to MPs by today.
+This comes after MacPherson had been threatened with a complaint to Speaker Trevor Mallard if she did not deliver the census information to a committee of MPs by today.

 She has twice refused to provide Parliament's governance and administration committee with the number of partially and fully completed responses to the 2018 Census.

-But Minister of Statistics James Shaw said MacPherson had delivered on what she had been asked to.
+But Minister of Statistics James Shaw told RNZ yesterday MacPherson had delivered on what she had been asked to.

-"The Government statistician is statutorily independent and has considerable independence over what she reports on, how the methodology is formed, the timing she releases statistics on," he told media yesterday.
+"The Government Statistician is statutorily independent and has considerable independence over what she reports on, how the methodology is formed, the timing she releases statistics on," he said.

 According to Stats NZ's interim calculations, roughly 10 per cent of New Zealanders didn't properly fill out their census forms – constituting what would be the lowest participation of the past five surveys.